The professional pilot degree option prepares students with the flight skills and

 pilot degree option, which is fall admission only and limited to a maximum of 85 students per year.
-For incoming freshmen, a completed undergraduate admissions application admissions application, with up-to-date transcripts and secondary application must be received by February 1.
-Decisions will be announced by March 1.
-The secondary application is available in students' admission portal status page, under the "Opportunities" tab, once they have have applied to the university.
+For incoming freshmen and transfer students, a completed undergraduate admissions application, with up-to-date transcripts and the professional pilot secondary application must be received by November 1.
+Decisions will be announced by January 1.
+The secondary application is available in students' admission portal status page, under the "Opportunities" tab, once they have applied to the university.